Make-School-Courses/FEW-1.1-Web-Foundations/06-CSS-Layout-with-Grid/README.md

 # CSS Layout with Grid

-Use CSS Grid to define a 2 dimensional grid of cells.
+Use CSS Grid to define a 2-dimensional grid of cells.

-## Learning Objectives/Competencies
+## Learning Objectives

 1. Identify columns and rows
 1. Identify Grids in the wild
 1. Define a visual grid
 1. Define a Grid Parent
-1. Identify chid grid items
+1. Identify child grid items
 1. Create grid columns

 ## Initial Exercise